 It’s Not Just About Addressing the Gap.
 It’s About Understanding It

-Another way organizations can use modern learning to close the communication gap during employee onboarding is by empowering functional leaders to onboard their employees based on the unique role they occupy within their respective teams.
-Organizations will always have to deal with certain skills gaps when it comes to any new hires to an organization, regardless of whether they are making a lateral move within the same industry.
+Another way organisations can use modern learning to close the communication gap during employee onboarding is by empowering functional leaders to onboard their employees based on the unique role they occupy within their respective teams.
+Organisations will always have to deal with certain skills gaps when it comes to any new hires to an organisation, regardless of whether they are making a lateral move within the same industry.
 Your business is probably very different from your new hire’s previous employer, even if that employer happened to be one of your core competitors.

 Modern learning allows functional leaders to partner directly with their HR business partners to understand A) what specific skills or communications gaps exist within particular candidates, which B) puts them in a better position to address those issues in an organic way.
 Modern learning techniques and tools can create a more personalized level of learning, allowing HR departments to break free from the “one size fits all” box to which they’ve traditionally confined candidates.
 Instead of all candidates being assessed equally, more care can be given to the individual and their particular strengths, skill gaps, and weaknesses.

 Easy-to-use web-based content creation and curation tools, for example, can allow organizations to offer up custom learning content that’s not only tailored to a new hire’s particular role within the organisation, but that’s also based on specific skills gaps that need to be “plugged.”
 Other modern learning tools like social-inspired activity feeds, discussion boards, mobile enablement and video learning tools can be brought together to create a holistic experience, making sure that a new employee’s education doesn’t exist in a silo.
 Instead of learning in a vacuum, candidates can be put in a better position to share and exchange ideas with one another, helping them to help each other as they acclimatise to life in a new role at a new organisation.